Correlation Between Alphabet and Home Depot

 The main advantage of trading using opposite Alphabet and Home Depot positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if Alphabet position performs unexpectedly, Home Depot can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Home Depot will offset losses from the drop in Home Depot's long position.

-The idea behind Alphabet Class C and Home Depot pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
+The idea behind Alphabet Inc Class C and Home Depot pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.

 Check out your portfolio center.

 Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Technical Analysis module to check basic technical indicators and analysis based on most latest market data.
+You can also try the Pair Correlation module to compare performance and examine fundamental relationship between any two equity instruments.

 Other Complementary Tools